 The Drag&Drop page on the Preferences dialog allows you to configure behavior of WinSCP when transferring files using drag&drop to other applications.
 It does not affect drag&drop within WinSCP (for example between local and remote panels of Commander interface).

 The Allow moving from remote directory to other applications checkbox is by default disabled allowing you to only copy files using drag&drop.
 The reason behind this is that users expect the “copy” to be default drag&drop operation (the one performed what you do not hold any of

 Ctrl/Shift modifiers).
 Unfortunately it is always the target application (Windows Explorer usually), that selects the default drag&drop operation.
 The only thing that WinSCP can do to force “copy” be the default is disable “move” operations all together.
 This would force Windows Explorer to use “copy”, because there wouldn’t be another option.

 Another reason to keep the option disabled is that, particularly with Temporary folder mode, there’s a risk of losing your files, when moving files from temporary folder to their destination fails.

-Use Use shell extension button to select Drag&drop Shell Extension download mode.
-With the mode you can download the files directly to target folder using drag&drop.
+Use Determine drop target by dragging a fake file button to make WinSCP determine drop target by dragging a fake file (or actually a folder).
+On most systems, WinSCP will use Drag&drop Shell Extension.
 If the button is disabled (grayed), you have either not installed the extension yet or not restarted your computer since.

 You can change the location for temporary folder on Storage page.